TOAST-DOCS/AppGuard/ja/console-guide.md

 ### Download and Integrate SDKs

-When AppGuard is enabled, the [Dashboard] and [App Setting/Protection] menus are made available.
-Select [App Setting/Protection] and click on [Download SDK] to download SDKs for each OS.
+When AppGuard is enabled, the [Dashboard] and [App Protection] menus are made available.
+Select [App Protection] and click on [Download SDK] to download SDKs for each OS.
 Then, follow the attached manual to work with SDKs.

 ### Select App Protect Menu

-Select [App Setting/Protection] and click on the [Protect App] button, and [Figure 3] will pop up (in the case of iOS, it works only by SDK integration, without any protection process required).
+Select [App Protection] and click on the [Protect App] button, and [Figure 3] will pop up (in the case of iOS, it works only by SDK integration, without any protection process required).

 ![[Figure 3] Input item for app protection setting](http://static.toastoven.net/prod_appguard/figure4.png)
 <center>[Figure 3] Input item for app protection setting</center>